 There are generally three different types of water softener salts available:

-Rock salt is cheaper than solar salt or evaporated salts but contains more insoluble material, as a result solar and evaporated salts keep your water softener cleaner.
-The type of salt you choose to buy depends on the frequency of regeneration.
-If your water softener regenerates a lot you’ll want to use solar or evaporated salts to avoid the fast build-up of non-soluble matter if you use rock salt rather than solar or evaporated salt.
-However, for the average home owner this will not be a concern as the excess material is washed away during regeneration.
+Rock salt is cheaper than solar or evaporated salts but contains more insoluble material.
+As a result, solar and evaporated salts keep your water softener cleaner.
+The type of salt you choose to buy will depend on the frequency of regeneration.
+If your water softener regenerates a lot you’ll want to use solar or evaporated salts to avoid the fast build-up of non-soluble matter from rock salt.
+For the average home owner this should not be a concern as excess minerals are rinsed away during regeneration.

-Potassium chloride is an alternative to sodium chloride for those concerned about the sodium content in their drinking water.
+For those concerned about the sodium content in their drinking water, potassium chloride is an alternative to sodium chloride.
 Potassium chloride is slightly more expensive to buy but works in the same way as regular water softening salt.
-Potassium chloride is safe for most water softeners; but consult your owner’s manual before switching.
+Potassium chloride is safe for most water softeners but consult your owner’s manual before switching.

 Are there alternative technologies for treating hard water?

-Some retailers sell technologies that are supposed to prevent scale building up in household appliances without the use of salt and sometimes water.
-Most of these alternative technologies are not designed to “soften” water by removing calcium and magnesium, but may change the properties of suspended solids in water to stop scale from forming on water heater elements, taps, etc. In some cases the technologies will still require backwashing.
+Some retailers sell technologies meant to prevent scale build–up in household appliances without the use of salt, and sometimes even water.
+Most of these alternative technologies do not soften water (i.e. do not remove calcium and magnesium) but instead change the properties of suspended solids in the water to stop scale from forming on water heater elements, taps, etc. In some cases the technologies still require backwashing.
 Examples of these water softener alternatives are:

 - Electrically Induced Precipitation